 When settling into your seat to watch the flight attendant deliver the safety demonstration, have you ever thought about what life is like for that flight attendant?

-Maybe you havent.
-Or maybe you have.
-And if so you may have thought, hmmm they must travel in one of life’s fast lanes.
+Maybe you haven’t.
+Or then again, maybe you have.
+And if so you may have thought how they must truly travel in one of life’s fast lanes.
 Paris one week, Rome the next.
 Lazing on a Thai beach before curling up in fresh, crisp sheets on a king size bed in a 5 star hotel.
 Sounds like a dream right?

 From someone who travelled in that lane for close to 25 years, it was life in the fast lane, or as we sometimes said, ‘we live the life of a millionaire, without spending any money – pretty much flying in a nutshell.
 Well the good bits anyway.

-Yep I can tell you, I enjoyed lagers in London, parties in Paris and slings in Singapore.
+I enjoyed lagers in London, parties in Paris and slings in Singapore.
 And aside from enjoying the wonderful perks of a high flying job, being a flight attendant was also exciting, rewarding and at times, very humbling.

 But being a flight attendant can also be very comical.

-So now instead of sipping cappuccinos in Rome, seeing rhinos in the wilds of Africa and waking to the sounds of street hawkers in Singapore, I now wake to the sounds of my beautiful children starting the day and my beloved Stanley panting excitedly and the prospect of going for his daily walk.
+So now instead of sipping cappuccinos in Rome, seeing rhinos in the wilds of Africa and waking to the sounds of street hawkers in Singapore, I now wake to the sounds of my beautiful children starting the day and my beloved dogs panting excitedly and the prospect of going for their daily walk.

-Yes, I was hostie and I lived in the fast lane, but I chose to put my indicator on and change lanes.
+Yes, I was hostie and I lived in the fast lane and loved it.